 Google presented TSGVVEC61_005 and explained the reason for the change.

-It was questioned if “” should be removed from the “PollingInterval
+It was questioned if “(MaxRefreshRequest)” should be removed from the “PollingInterval

 (Optional)” in the “Configuration parameter” in section 6.5.2, however the group decided to keep it as written.